trevorbaughn/.dotfiles/README.md

 In `/etc/pacman.conf`, uncomment the "Include" line under `[multilib]`.
 Optionally uncomment the Include under `ParallelDownloads` towards the top to let Pacman install multiple packages at the same time.

+### For weather on the status bar -
+If you would like local weather information to appear on the status bar, you will need an OpenWeatherMap API key.
+You will be asked to provide this during the main installation process, though it is not required.

+Make an account on [OpenWeatherMap](https://openweathermap.org/) and get an API Key for One Call API 3.0.
+Feel free to limit the calls per day to 1000 so that you do not get charged anything if you wish.

 ## Installation

 Run `curl -L https://raw.githubusercontent.com/trevorbaughn/.dotfiles/refs/heads/master/bin/installscripts/sysinstall.sh > sysinstall.sh && chmod +x sysinstall.sh && ./sysinstall.sh` in the live environment.